 Forms Of Public Transport In The Netherlands

 Since you are researching information about the Netherlands you might have already noticed that the Dutch people love cycling.
-You can find more bikes than people in the Netherlands and there’re cycling paths all of over the country.
+You can find more bikes than people in the Netherlands, as there’re cycling paths all over the country.

-Therefore, taking a bike to explore certain cities is a lot of fun and cheap way to get around.
-At all the larger train stations in the Netherlands you’ll find an NS Bike station.
-With the OV chipcard you are able to rent these bikes.
+Therefore, taking a bike to explore certain cities is a lot of fun and a cheap way to get around.
+At all the larger train stations in the Netherlands, you’ll find an NS Bike station.
+With the OV chip card, you can rent these bikes.

 A big pro is that you can pick up one of these bikes at one station, but it does not matter where you put your bike back as long as it is in another and NS Bike Point.